Aims & Scope

 Editorial & Peer Review Process

 The Editor begins the process of inviting authors to submit their papers for consideration at the beginning of April, and usually completes this by the end of May.
 (Unsolicited papers will also be considered, but not before April.)
 After the Editor has made a preliminary assessment of the papers to ensure that they have followed the submission guidelines and appear to be of sufficient academic merit, those provisionally accepted for publication are sent out for blind peer review in May or June, with reviewers who possess qualifications in the relevant discipline selected to be part of the Editorial Board for a particular issue.
-Reviewers’ comments will passed on to authors soon after they are received.
+Reviewers’ comments will be passed on to authors soon after they are received.
 At this stage, some papers may still be rejected for publication if the editor determines that the feedback finds the paper unsuitable for the Journal or suggests the paper would require too much revision to be prepared within the publication timeframe.

 Papers that are confirmed for publication will then be returned to their authors to be revised as indicated by peer-review and editorial feedback.
 This process should usually be completed by the end of July.